vzsg/PyNowCooing/README.md

 ## Functionalities

-- Shows the current song title, artist name, and album cover from any modern media player - tested with Spotify, Foobar2000, Apple Music and YouTube in Chrome.
+- Shows the current song title, artist name, and album cover from any modern media player.
+  Tested with Spotify, Foobar2000, Apple Music and YouTube in Chrome.
 - Overlay automatically resizes based on title name/artist name length.
 - Single executable for Windows, no installation required.